Joseph von Hammer-Purgstall

-Joseph Freiherr von Hammer-Purgstall (يوسف حامر; 9 June 1774 – 23 November 1856) was an Austrian orientalist, historian and diplomat.
+Joseph Freiherr von Hammer-Purgstall (يوسف هامر; 9 June 1774 – 23 November 1856) was an Austrian orientalist, historian and diplomat.
 He is considered one of the most accomplished orientalists of his time.

 Life

 Born Joseph Hammer in Graz, Duchy of Styria (now Styria, Austria), he received his early education mainly in Vienna.
 Entering the diplomatic service in 1796, he was appointed in 1799 to a position in the Austrian embassy in Istanbul, and in this capacity he took part in the expedition under Admiral William Sidney Smith and General John Hely-Hutchinson against France.
 In 1807 he returned home from the East, after which he was made a privy councillor.

 In 1824 he was knighted and thereafter styled himself as Ritter Joseph von Hammer.

 For fifty years Hammer-Purgstall wrote prolifically on the most diverse subjects and published numerous texts and translations of Arabic, Persian and Turkish authors.
 He was the first to publish a complete translation of the divan of Hafez into a western language.
 By traversing so large a field, he laid himself open to the criticism of specialists, and he was severely handled by Heinrich Friedrich von Diez (1751–1817), who, in his Unfug und Betrug in der morgenländischen Litteratur, nebst vielen hundert Proben von der groben Unwissenheit des H. v.
 Hammer zu Wien in Sprachen und Wissenschaften (1815), devoted to him nearly 600 pages of abuse.
 He also came into friendly conflict on the subject of the origin of The Thousand and One Nights with his younger English contemporary Edward William Lane.